slimgroup/JUDI.jl/examples/field_examples/viking_graben_line12/fwi/README.md

 The idea is the following:

-1. prepare initial model
+1. Prepare initial model
-2. filter segy using low pass filter
+2. Trim segy to 4 sec to reduce computation time
-3. run 10 iteration of FWI using filtered segy
+3. Run 10 iteration of FWI at a given frequency

 Steps 2 and 3 run recursively while increasing low-pass frequency.

-For example first iteration we run FWI with raw segy file (`seismic.segy`) filtered with 5 Hz lowpass frequency filter and initial model.

-The second iteration FWI is ran using raw segy file filtered with 8 Hz lowpass filter and with the model calculated from previous iteration.

-Continue doing so until required resolution is achieved.
+Possible frequencies are: 0.005, 0.008, 0.012, 0.018, 0.025, 0.035 kHz (don't forget to increase space order JUDI option to 32 points for frequencies > 0.012 kHz)